rannam/RepData_PeerAssessment1/PA1_template.md

----
-title: "PA1_template"
-author: "Ramesh Annam"
+# PA1_template
+Ramesh Annam
-date: "Sunday, May 17, 2015"
+Sunday, May 17, 2015
-output: html_document
----

 Loading and preprocessing the data
 1.Load the data (i.e. read.csv())